Champ-Dog/Coffee-Companion/README.md

 ## Starting the App

 After initial setup, the app should run automatically.
 After this first session, to start the app:
-- Navigate to the unzipped Coffee Companion folder using your CLI
+- Navigate to the unzipped Coffee Companion/src/ folder using your CLI
 - Do `ruby coffee_companion.rb`

 The app accepts several command line arguments when following this method: